Harikrishnans: Release

 Harikrishnans had multiple climaxes to appease the fan base of the lead actors Mammootty and Mohanlal.
-This had also caused some controversy.
+This created a spark of controversy among the fans.
 The scene was when Meera (Juhi Chawla) chooses one of them to be her friend among both the Harikrishnans.
 She admires both equally and goes for a selection method which her grandmother taught her, whenever she had to make tough decisions.
-She sets the method so as to choose her friend; the loser of the toss presumably becoming Mira's lover.
+She sets the method so as to choose her friend; the loser of the toss presumably becoming Mira's life partner.
 One of the climax shots shows Hari (Mammootty) winning the toss and the other one Krishnan (Mohanlal) winning it.

-However, only the Mohanlal version of the film was submitted to the Central Board of Film Certification (CBFC) and censored on 1 September 1998.
-Soon after the release, CBFC was quick to send a notice to the producer warning that the board would take legal action unless the uncensored alternate ending (Mammootty version) is removed from the exhibition.
-As a result, all the prints of Mammootty version was withdrawn from theatres and replaced with the other version.

 Critical reception

-Usha Gopalakrishnan of Indolink.com gave the film 2 stars, writing: "The scenes where both Mammooty and Mohanlal compete with each other in courting Juhi are very nicely picturized.
-Some scenes are even funny.
-This is a movie that could be watched with the whole family.
-It is very decent (just as all the other Fazil movies).
-Wait for the video instead of spending money in the theater."
+Jayalakshmi K. of Deccan Herald wrote "Perhaps if Fazil had decided what he wanted, a love story or a murder case, the movie might have fared better."
+Padmanabha Venugopal of Indian Express wrote "Though it is entertaining, the movie doesn't have the support of a good script.
+Though the presence of two big-wigs and the controversy over the ending all made it spin money, artistically the movie suffered".
+D. S. Ramanujam of The Hindu called it "another fine example of director Fazil's directorial acumen" and added that the two lead actors "are in the thick of the drama right through and share the acting honours with their elegant performances".

 Box office

 The film's budget was ₹2.5 crore and recovered its cost within two weeks.
 The film collected ₹5.6 lakh from first week beating the previous record of Aaraam Thampuran, which was ₹4 lakh.
-The film was commercial success.
+The film was a commercial success and the highest grosser of the year.